JakeBernstein65/web_organizer/README.md

 Inside our notes folder we added two new documents 3-01-15 and 3-11-15 which highlight our meetings and the jobs assigned to each person in the group.
-Inside our doc/fspec folder we added individual documents for each section but the documents you should review are called FunctionalSpecification.pdf and FunctionalSpecificationSlides.pdf.
+Inside our docs/fspec folder we added individual documents for each section but the documents you should review are called FunctionalSpecification.pdf and FunctionalSpecificationSlides.pdf.

+#Design Specification

+Inside our notes folder we added two new documents 4-07-15 and 4-09-15 which highlight our meeting and the tasks we need to complete.
+Inside docs/dspec we added dspec.pdf and slides.pdf which are the files you should review for this assignment.